Oklahoma State Cowboys football: Tulsa

 The Cowboys also have a rivalry with Tulsa.
-Oklahoma State leads Tulsa in the all-time series 43–28–5, winning the most recent match up in 2020, 16-7.
-Since 1990 Tulsa is 3–10 versus Oklahoma State with the Cowboys scoring at least 36 points in four of the last five contests.
-The Cowboys have a twenty-game home winning streak against Tulsa.
-The last time Tulsa won in Stillwater was 1951.
+Oklahoma State leads Tulsa in the all-time series 44–28–5.
+Between 1990 and 2024, Oklahoma State was 15–3 versus Tulsa with the Cowboys scoring at least 28 points between 1999 and 2024.
+The Cowboys had a twenty-three game home winning streak against Tulsa, which was snapped in 2025.
+Previously, the last time Tulsa won in Stillwater was 1951.

 Facilities

 Oklahoma State plays in Boone Pickens Stadium in Stillwater, Oklahoma.
 The original football field was inaugurated in 1913, and the first stand was built in 1920.
-At that time the field was repositioned from a north-south to an east-west configuration to avoid the strong prevailing winds of Northern Oklahoma.
+At that time the field was repositioned from a north–south to an east–west configuration to avoid the strong prevailing winds of Northern Oklahoma.
 From 1914 until 2004, the stadium was named Lewis Field, named after popular professor and dean Laymon Lowery Lewis.
 Even though a stadium would not be built for six years after the field's inception, the students felt obliged to name their alma mater's field after their beloved "Dr. Lew".

 By 1930 the capacity had risen to 13,000 and increased again in 1947.
 Major additions, including the first press box, brought the capacity to 30,000.
 In 1950 again seats were added and the total capacity increased to 39,000.
 The next renovations came in 1972 and for the next three decades the capacity hovered around 50,000.

 In 2003, alumnus T. Boone Pickens made a historic donation to the university for improvements to its athletic facilities, and it was announced that the stadium would be renamed in his honor.
 The announcement of the renovation came after two consecutive victories over the Oklahoma Sooners in the Bedlam Series.
-To this day, Boone Pickens Stadium is one of a very few major college football stadiums with an east-west configuration.
+To this day, Boone Pickens Stadium is one of a very few major college football stadiums with an east–west configuration.
 The latest renovation of the football stadium was completed in 2009, with the capacity at 60,218.
 In 2017, Oklahoma State renumbered and expanded the current seats, leaving the new capacity at 56,790 in an effort to increase seat width and improve the fan experience.
 In 2018, Oklahoma State installed a 6,160 square foot video board on the façade of Gallagher-Iba Arena in the stadium's east end zone.
 The jumbotron will be one of the ten largest in the country, placing it ahead of USC's jumbotron at Los Angeles Memorial Coliseum.

 In 2007, plans to build the Sherman E. Smith Training Center were unveiled.
 The 92,000 square foot indoor practice facility was completed in 2013.